 This course explores and applies the tenets of leadership within the context of the IC.
 The course examines current challenges affecting IC leaders, leadership theories and roles, organizational culture, motivation theory, building trust and influence, and leadership philosophy.
 The sessions combine seminar instruction with experiential activities, case studies, facilitated group discussions, and personal reflection exercises.
-This course applies to the Leadership and Management certificate topic.
+This course applies to the Leadership and Management in the Intelligence Community certificate topic.